-If you are a certified AWW monitor and need some help to get started monitoring at an orphaned site or a new site, in the form of a water chemistry test kit, water chemistry reagents to refill an existing kit, or bacteria supplies, this mini-grant program is for you!
+If you are a certified AWW monitor and need some help to get started monitoring at an abandoned or new site, in the form of a water chemistry test kit, water chemistry reagents to refill an existing kit, bacteria supplies, or stream biomonitorign materials this mini-grant program is for you!

 Please note:Funding is limited and demands are high for monitoring supplies among our volunteers.
 Please, only request materials if you are serious about your plans to monitor.